dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 ## Introduction

 This document is the Google Data Analytics Professional Certificate capstone project, a case study of a fictional bike-share company called Cyclistic, that I completed as the last portfolio-building course of the certificate.
-The project includes data analysis of the given scenario based on the six phases learned in the certificate: [ask](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#ask), [prepare](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#prepare), process, analyse, share, and act.
-I used PostgreSQL in pgAdmin 4 for data preparation and processing (and also for analysis, with the sole purpose of more fully demonstrating my SQL skills, without commenting on the analysis insights), and Tableau for data analysis and visualization.
+The project includes data analysis of the given scenario based on the six phases learned in the certificate: [ask](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#ask), [prepare](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#prepare), [process](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#process), [analyze](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#analyze), share, and act.
+I used PostgreSQL in pgAdmin 4 for data preparation and processing, and Tableau for data analysis and visualization.
+Although, to some extent, analysis can be done using only one of these tools, I chose to use both to reflect the dynamic skills learned in the certificate and necessary for the data analyst job.

-The analysis phace is also done I also explored and analyzed the data using PostgreSQL to demonstrate my SQL skills more comprehensively.

 ## Scenario